How to Repair Pitting Corrosion

 Original leak and new through-wall due to blast

 Firstly, a solution was needed to fix the live leak.
-A fast curing epoxy-based metal repair composite (Belzona 1211) was used to fix the live leak.
+A fast-curing epoxy-based metal repair composite Belzona 1211 (Super XL-Metal) was used to fix the live leak.
 This solution can be used for both permanent and emergency repairs, and cures at room temperature with no hot work involved.

 Epoxy-based composite applied to fill the pits